LectureSight/lecturesight/docs/hardware/server.md

 For NVIDIA GPUs, the number of CUDA units divided by eight yields the number of OpenCL compute units.
 For example, the GT 220 has 48 CUDA units, thus the GPU provides 6 compute units in OpenCL.

-GPUs must support the following image formats (see LS-165)
+The GPU must support the following image formats (see [LS-165](http://opencast.jira.com/browse/LS-165))

 * BGRA / UnsignedInt8
 * INTENSITY / UnsignedInt8